swcarpentry/python-novice-gapminder/episodes/18-style.md

 Use comments to describe and help others understand potentially unintuitive sections or individual lines of code.
-They are especially useful to whoever may need to edit your code in the future, including yourself.
+They are especially useful to whoever may need to understand and edit your code in the future, including yourself.

-Use docstrings to document the expected inputs and outputs of a method or class, its purpose, assumptions and intended behavior.
+Use docstrings to document the acceptable inputs and expected outputs of a method or class, its purpose, assumptions and intended behavior.
 Docstrings are displayed when a user invokes the builtin `help` method on your method or class.

 Turn the comment in the following function into a docstring